MSt in Korean Studies

 Outstanding students typically view themselves as ‘researchers in training’ and consciously set about building their competence in the body of secondary reference materials available (in Korean, English, Chinese and Japanese) as an additional aspect of tutorial preparation.

-Candidates are required to submit a thesis of not more than 15,000 words on a topic approved by the Board of the Faculty of Oriental Studies.
-The thesis deadline is the end of the sixth week of the third term.
+Candidates are required to submit a thesis on a topic approved by the Board of the Faculty of Asian and Middle Eastern Studies.
+The thesis deadline is towards the end of the third term.
 The last time you are able to consult your supervisor for the thesis is one month before the due date.

-Aside from the thesis, the course is examined by two timed examinations to be sat at the end of the third term, and one examination to be completed in the Bodleian Library as a take-home examination, also at the end of the third term.
+Aside from the thesis, the course is examined by two examinations to be sat at the end of the third term, and one examination to be completed as a take-home examination, also at the end of the third term.

-- Either Modern Korean unprepared translation or Classical Chinese or Modern Japanese;*
+- Either Modern Korean unprepared translation or Classical Chinese or Modern Japanese or Classical Japanese or Middle Korean (to be sat)*

 All examination papers and the thesis will be reviewed by examiners, one of whom is from outside the University.
-You will be examined viva voce unless you have been individually excused by the examiners or by the Board of the Faculty of Oriental Studies.
+You will be examined viva voce unless you have been individually excused by the examiners or by the Board of the Faculty of Asian and Middle Eastern Studies.

 The examiners ordinarily award a pass/fail mark but may award a merit or distinction grade for excellence in the whole examination.
 A distinction grade should be viewed as a strong recommendation to continue research at the DPhil level.